-Shift Rehabilitation implements the Shift Concussion Management Program, with all Health Professionals trained in our Practices.
+As the Head Office of Shift Concussion Management all of our Practitioners are trained in our internationally recognized training platform by the same name (www.shiftconcussion.ca).
 We are dedicated to providing a high standard of care for all individuals and athletes who are at risk of sustaining a concussion.
 Managing a concussion thoroughly, in an individualized manner, and with evidence-based techniques is the best way to get our patients back to work, school, and daily activity safely.

 When a concussion is suspected, we also recommend booking an initial assessment as early as possible with one of Shift’s healthcare providers.